corentin-ryr/MultiMedEval/README.md

 MultiMedEval is a library to evaluate the performance of Vision-Language Models (VLM) on medical domain tasks.
 The goal is to have a set of benchmark with a unified evaluation scheme to facilitate the development and comparison of medical VLM.
-We include 24 tasks representing a 10 of different imaging modalities and some text-only tasks.
+We include 24 tasks representing 10 different imaging modalities and some text-only tasks.

 ![tests workflow](https://github.com/corentin-ryr/MultiMedEval/actions/workflows/python-tests.yml/badge.svg) ![PyPI - Version](https://img.shields.io/pypi/v/multimedeval) ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/multimedeval) ![GitHub License](https://img.shields.io/github/license/corentin-ryr/MultiMedEval)